 - Sauté onion for approximately 3 to 4 minutes before adding the minced garlic and continuing to sauté for 3 to 4 minutes until onion is translucent.

 - Add all spices to the aromatics and continue to cook for 1 to 2 minutes until fragrant.

 - Place black beans and rice in a mixing bowl and get right in there to squeeze the mixture together for 3 to 4 minutes until beans are broken down.
-Add the onion mixture, barbecue sauce and worcestershire sauce and continue to mix until incorporated.
+Add the onion mixture, barbecue sauce, Worcestershire sauce, and chia mixture, and continue to mix until incorporated.

 - Mix the arrowroot starch, flour, bread crumbs and oats in a separate mixing bowl and then add to the bean mixture.
 Using your hands, combine the ingredients until fully incorporated.